-Keeping your teeth clean is an essential part of maintaining good oral hygiene.
-There are some obvious things you can do at home to maintain a healthy mouth like brushing your teeth and flossing daily, but it is also a good idea to get a deep cleaning twice per year.
+As we all know, one important habit needed to maintain a good oral hygiene is keeping your teeth clean and healthy.
+There are some apparent things you can do at home to nurture a healthy mouth.
+Like brushing your teeth and flossing every day; also, it is necessary to get a deep cleaning twice every year.

-Next, the hygienist will floss your teeth to make sure there is nothing hiding in those hard to reach areas.
-Depending on how well you’ve taken care of your teeth at home, this part can be slightly uncomfortable.
-Gums that have not been flossed daily will tend to be more sensitive and may even bleed during your teeth cleaning.
+Now, depending on how well you’ve taken care of your teeth on your own at home.
+This stage can be slightly difficult because gums that have not been flossed daily will tend to be more sensitive and there’s a possibility of your gums even bleeding during your teeth cleaning.

 If you’ve been using any implants or removable dentures.
 This stage is essential because implants and dentures usually produce hard to reach crevice in your mouth.